 In late August or early September, Northpoint hosts all new students for a day of building relationships and orientation.
 Staff members address policies and procedures relating to all phases of campus life.
-At this time, each student receives an ID badge, training in Northpoint's learning management system, and an electronic copy of the Student Handbook.
+At this time, each student receives an ID badge, training in Northpoint's learning management system, and online access to the Student Handbook.
 Each student also receives helpful information about the Grand Rapids area.